romch007/per/docs/INSTALL.md

 ## 3. Set up the Windows 11 Virtual Machine

-> NOTE: We used Oracle VirtualBox, but it is possible...
+> NOTE: We used Oracle VirtualBox, but it’s also possible to use VMware Workstation or Hyper-V.

 1. Install Windows 11 in the VM.
 2. Setup a **Host-Only Network Adapter** and note the VM's IP.